danielcarter/danielcarter.github.io/_courses/advanced_online_media/mc_5317_advanced_online_media.md

 ### Disabilities

 If you are a student with a disability certified by the Texas State University Office of Disability Services, and you require accommodations for that disability in class, please tell me early in the semester so that I can accommodate you properly.

+### Catalog Description
+MC 5317.
+Advanced Online Media.

+Students will gain advanced skills in multimedia layout and design.
+Techniques include audio/video editing, Flash development, and database management as practiced in the communication disciplines.
+Theoretical and practical considerations of emerging technologies to the media industry will be integrated with production techniques.
+Prerequisite: MC 5312 or consent of instructor.

+3 Credit Hours.
+3 Lecture Contact Hours.
+0 Lab Contact Hours.

+Course Attribute(s): Lab Required

+Grade Mode: Standard Letter